-The business and corporate attorneys at Klosinski Overstreet LLP have 50 years of combined experience in all types of business transactions.
+The business and corporate attorneys at Klosinski Overstreet LLP are experienced in all types of business transactions.
 We have successfully handled real estate, bankruptcy (including debt workouts), automotive dealer representation, corporate contracts, wills and probate.
 When you come to us with any legal concern, you can rest assured that the same talented team will be working with you throughout your case.

-Once you become our client, we are dedicated to helping your firm not only resolve immediate problems, but explore options that will make your business more productive and cost-effective in the future.
-Our practice, which spans Augusta and the Central Savannah River section of Georgia, is well-known throughout the state for being forthright, paying close attention to detail, and coming up with creative solutions.
-We pride ourselves on being ahead of the curve in dealing with IP and technological issues.
+We are dedicated to helping your business not only resolve immediate problems but also explore options that will make your business more productive and cost-effective in the future.
+Our practice, which spans Augusta and the Central Savannah River Area, is well-known for being forthright, paying close attention to detail, and coming up with creative solutions.
+We pride ourselves on being ahead of the curve in dealing with intellectual property and technological issues.

 Why Open Communication Is Essential